DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

   as a Free Action, a character makes a DR 3 VIT Save to shake off the effects of the poison.
 On failure, they discard N+1 cards.

-  8. **Frozen** Movement speed is reduced by half and all Strength and Agility based skill checks are drawn at Lower Hand.
+  8. **Frozen** Movement speed is reduced by half and all STR and AGL based skill checks are drawn at Lower Hand.
 A character makes a DR 3 Strength Save as a Free Action at the end of their turn to attempt to end the freeze.